d-furtuna/DS-capstone-sparkify/README.md

 The project used Spark Python API (PySpark) to perform exploratory data analysis at scale (i.e. cluster computing system for Big Data).
 The steps followed in the notebook are:

 1. Load and Clean Dataset<br>
-- The dataset contains Sparkify log data.  is loaded, cleaned, and checked for invalid or missing data (e.g. Logged Out users are filtered out).
-The dataset file *medium-sparkify-event-data.json* is not included in the github repo due to size limitations.
+- The dataset file *medium-sparkify-event-data.json* contains 2 months (1-Oct-18 to 1-Dec-18) of Sparkify log data.
+Dataset is loaded, cleaned, and checked for invalid or missing data (e.g. Logged Out users are filtered out).
+The dataset file is not included in the github repo due to size limitations.

 2. Exploratory Data Analysis<br>
 -Churn is defined using the *Cancellation Confirmation* page, which happen for both paid and free users.